cdevents/community/governance.md

 ## Outstanding Policies

-The following policies have not yet been fully detailed by the governing committee.
+The following policies have not yet been fully detailed by the governing board.

 ### Roadmap and Meetings